 (Sec.
 302) Specifies that the authorization of appropriations by this Act shall not be deemed to constitute authority for the conduct of any intelligence activity which is not otherwise authorized by the Constitution or laws of the United States.

 (Sec.
-305) Requires the DNI to submit to Congress an assessment that identifies and describes each country or region that is a sanctuary for terrorists or terrorist organizations.
+306) Requires the DCI to submit to Congress an assessment that identifies and describes each country or region that is a sanctuary for terrorists or terrorist organizations.

 Title IV: Central Intelligence Agency - (Sec.
 401) Makes permanent (currently expires after September 30, 2003) the CIA voluntary separation incentive program.